Culture of Arkansas: Meats, poultry, fish and seafood

 Arkansas lies among three well-known barbecue regions: Memphis, Texas, and Kansas City, and has a mixture of styles across the state rather than a distinct "Arkansas style".
 This combination is sometimes known as the "Mid-South style".
 Much of the Arkansas Delta was settled by migrants from Tennessee and Virginia, who brought their barbecue traditions to Arkansas.
 Independence Day barbecues are described in Arkansas as early as 1821, prior to statehood.
 In the Delta, barbecues were community events, eventually coopted by politicians seeking to meet voters.
 Antebellum pit barbecues in Arkansas were often established around trenches dug in a clearing in the woods, filled with oak and hickory burned down to hot coals, tended by slaves, and served whatever animals the community was willing to offer, including cows, pigs, sheep, goats, chickens, deer, wild turkey and possums.
-Slaves also hosted their own barbecues on plantations, though the practice was significantly curbed after Gabriel's Rebellion and the Nat Turner Rebellion.
+Slaves also hosted their own barbecues on plantations, though the practice was significantly curbed after Gabriel's Rebellion and the Nat Turner's Rebellion.

 The smoked meat tradition was very important to early settlers to preserve meat, as the smokehouse was one of the Arkansas settler's most important outbuildings.
 Hog hunts and pig roasts were community events in early Arkansas.

 Popular restaurant dishes include pulled pork and chicken sandwiches, brisket, and ribs served with traditional side dishes.
 BBQ chicken is especially prominent in the Ozarks region, which has a long history of poultry production.
 Some BBQ restaurants, such as McClard's Bar-B-Q in Hot Springs, are also known for hot tamales (often called "delta style tamales" in the Arkansas delta).

 Other traditional meat entrees include hamburger steak with gravy and onions and fried dishes (chicken fried steak, fried chicken, catfish).